scorninpc/dockStupido/README.md

 # dockStupido

+### NOTE: Some problems may occur on some distros, please report it!

 dockStupido is a PHP-GTK dock, first write for Mate, but we planning to extend to others WM.

 ## Why?